dunyash/dunya-unit0/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+* [x] Created Tip Slider that adjusts the tip percentage.

 ## Video Walkthrough